This post may contain affiliate links. Please see my disclosure policy for details.

 But, it also attracts a lot of people as it’s part of the UNESCO English Riviera Global Geopark.

 The English Riviera is ‘One of Earth’s Extraordinary Places’ and has huge geological interest.
 It’s part of the Earth’s story and has a history dating back to where ‘time’ began.

-Torbay was largely untouched by glaciation in the pre-historic era and so, over the years, there is uncovered evidence that three types of early humans, woolly mammoths, sabre-toothed tigers and cave bears roamed the area!
+Torbay was largely untouched by glaciation in the pre-historic era and so, over the years, there are uncovered evidence that three types of early humans, woolly mammoths, sabre-toothed tigers and cave bears roamed the area!